Olympic Triathlon Training - Novice

 Overview of the Training Program

-The seasons training plan is based on six phases where each phase comprises of a repeated four week program.
-The workload in the first three weeks of the four week program increase each week (easy, medium, hard) and the fourth week comprises of active recovery and tests to monitor training progress.
-The aim of the four week cycles is to:
+The season's training plan is based on six phases, each comprising a repeated four-week program.
+The workload in the first three weeks of the four-week program increases each week (easy, medium, hard), and the fourth week comprises active recovery and tests to monitor training progress.
+The four-week cycles aim to:

 • Build you up to a level of fitness (3 weeks)